2ndsleep/2ndsleep.github.io/_posts/learn/web/static-web-app/explainers/2024-02-28-developing-app.md

 swa-cli.config.json
 ```

-If you are actually writing a Node application (which we are not doing for this project), you probably shouldn't exclude these files.
+If you are actually writing a Node application (which we are not doing for this service), you probably shouldn't exclude these files.
 Again, you Node developers out there, please leave comments with any thoughts, guidance, or corrections.